A Clear Vision: Automated Inspection Equipment

 Written by: RNA Automation

-Inspection systems Vision systems are widely used to examine component parts in detail and evaluate the image to make accept/fail decisions.
+Automated Inspection Machines Vision systems are widely used to examine component parts in detail and evaluate the image to make accept/fail decisions.
 It performs data collection to assist quality control by identifying ‘trends’.
 Applications with highly complex components moving at high speeds can utilise automated vision inspection systems.
 OCR (optical character recognition) can be used to identify specific features of components such as bar codes or batch no’s.
 RNA recently developed a high speed tablet inspection system to measure size, shape and OCR features.
 A speed of 800-1000 tablets per minute was reached with 100% accuracy.

 Sorting systems The use of a vision system gives the possibility to sort different component parts or a range of components into groups or individual tracks.
 It removes the need for mechanical orientation devices and can provide a simple and reliable feed system.
 Applications can also involve sorting for size or colour, used this way the possibilities are apparent compared to the use of traditional mechanical system.
 RNA recently supplied a handling system to sort and inspect clothing tags into tote bins dependant on colour and numerical identity.